 What KTM produces :-

 Generally, people know the KTM for its orange coloured superbike.
 But, it’s not limited to only racing bikes.
 Let me tell you what kind of products KTM manufactured in their factories.
-Initially, it produced off road dirt bikes and kept modifying until the motorcycles took a perfect look with the best features.
+Initially, it produced off road dirt bikes and kept modifying until the dirt bikes took a perfect look with the best features.
 Later, they started developing 2 stroke and 4 stroke bikes as well.

 The company develops Motocross, Cross-country, Enduro, Free Ride like off road bikes.
 And for street motorbikes, it develops Supermoto, Adventure tourers, Sports tourer, Naked bikes, Supersport, Superbike, etc.